Choosing Between Twin and Single Ended Shower Pumps

 Shower pumps are available in both single and twin pump designs, but knowing which one is best for the job, and the differences between the two, is crucial when choosing the correct shower pump.
-Ken Vance, Training Manager at Salamander Pumps, explains what you need to know when it comes to single vs twin-ended pumps.
+Mike Oxley, Training Manager at Salamander Pumps, explains what you need to know when it comes to single-ended and twin-ended pumps.

 Twin or single impeller?

 The difference between a twin and single pump is the number of impellers.
 Twin pumps are designed to supply both hot and cold water to showers, bathrooms and whole house installations, while single impeller pumps supply either hot or cold water, to single or multiple outlets.
 This can often be when the cold water is mains fed and the hot needs to be boosted to match this pressure.

 What systems can benefit from a single shower pump?